 Spiced Carrot and Apple Sticks

-In a separate small bowl, mix together 1 tablespoon of agave nectar or other liquid sweetener, a teaspoon of cinnamon, and half a teaspoon each of paprika and nutmeg.
-Then pour the sauce over your matchsticks and let them marinade for about an hour.
+In a separate small bowl, mix 1 tablespoon of agave nectar or another liquid sweetener, a teaspoon of cinnamon, and half a teaspoon each of paprika and nutmeg.
+Then pour the sauce over your matchsticks and let them marinate for about an hour.
 Serve the sticks as-is or dehydrate them until they crisp up a little.